Hawk-Eye: Tennis

 The Hawk-Eye system was developed as a replay system, originally for TV broadcast coverage.
-As such, it initially could not call ins and outs live.
+As such, it initially could not call ins and outs live.The representation of the trajectory results in terms of where the ball lands is called Shot Spot.

 The Hawk-Eye Innovations website states that the system performs with an average error of 3.6 mm.
 The standard diameter of a tennis ball is 67 mm, equating to a 5% error relative to ball diameter.
 This is roughly equivalent to the fluff on the ball.

 Hawk-Eye has developed a technology called 'Hawk-Eye Live', which uses the 10 cameras to call shots in or out in real time, with an 'out' call being signified by a speaker emitting an 'out' sound that emulates a human line judge.
 The technology was initially expected to be in place for the 2019 US Open.
 The 2021 Australian Open was the first Grand Slam tournament to use Hawk-Eye Live for all matches in place of line judges, in part to reduce personnel during the COVID-19 pandemic, followed by the US Open later that year.
-Previously, the 2020 US Open used Hawk-Eye in place of line judges for all matches except those in the two main stadiums.
+Previously, the 2020 US Open used Hawk-Eye in place of line judges for all matches except those held at Arthur Ashe Stadium and Louis Armstrong Stadium.

 Clay court tournaments, notably the French Open, are generally free of Hawk-Eye technology due to marks left on the clay where the ball bounced to evidence a disputed line call.
 Chair umpires are then required to get out of their seat and examine the mark on court with the player by their side to discuss the chair umpire's decision.
-The 2021 Mutua Madrid Open became the first major tournament on clay to use an electronic system to check the bounce of the ball on the court when in doubt.
+The 2021 Mutua Madrid Open became the first major tournament on clay to use an electronic system to check the bounce of the ball on the court when in doubt in the two main stadiums (Manolo Santana Stadium and Arantxa Sánchez Vicario Stadium at Caja Mágica).
 The system was developed by FoxTenn, a Spanish company located in Barcelona.
-It uses real images of the ball captured by 40 cameras located at ground level, synchronized with lasers and working at up to 3,000 images per second to determine whether it has bounced in or out of regulatory limits.
+It uses real images of the ball captured by 40 cameras located at ground level, synchronized with lasers and working at up to 3,000 images per second to determine whether it has bounced in or out of the court's limits.
 This system was previously used at the 2020 Rio Open in Rio de Janeiro and at the 2021 MUSC Health Women's Open in Charleston, South Carolina.